Workflow Engine and Quality Systems

 |---|---|---|

-tool-guardian | preToolUse | Blocks dangerous commands (destructive ops, force pushes, DB drops) |
+tool-guardian | PreToolUse | Blocks dangerous commands (destructive ops, force pushes, DB drops) |

-secrets-scanner | sessionEnd | Scans modified files for leaked secrets and credentials |
+secrets-scanner | Stop | Scans modified files for leaked secrets and credentials |

 Hooks are defined in hooks.json files with type (command), path to shell script,